The History and Future of Cellular Technology

 Sprint and Verizon in the USA used CDMA, and most of the rest of the world used GSM.

-CDMA and GSM competed through the 3G era, but, like many technological standards battles, in the end, there could be only one...
+CDMA and GSM competed throughout the 3G era, but like many technological standards battles, there could be only one.

 The 4G Revolution